-Meniscus tears are very common.
+\Meniscus tears are a very common injury.
 Since many people over 50 will have one and many more over 70 will have one it is normal to wonder if a meniscus tear can heal without surgery.

 So, to recap.
 Surgery increases your risk of needing a knee replacement.
 Physical therapy has been shown to often have the same effect as surgery.
 Sham surgery usually works just as well as the actual surgery.
 Surgery is one heck of a placebo.

 Yes, some tears will not heal.
 Some tears will continue to hurt.
 Surgery may become a reasonable option for some people.
-But meniscus surgery should not be nearly as commonly performed as it is today.
+But meniscus surgery should not be near as common as it is today.

 Some tears, particularly those in athletes or meniscus tears that occurred due to trauma will require surgery.
-Thankfully most acute meniscus tears can be sutured or repaired.
+Most acute meniscus tears should be sutured or repaired.
 Healing after a meniscus repair is becoming more successful with better techniques.
+Many tears were deemed non-repairable decades ago.
+Many of those tears can now be repaired with a reasonable chance of success.

 Whether or not a meniscus tear can be fixed, and whether or not a meniscus tear might heal depends on the type of tear and the cause of the tear.